videojs/generator-videojs-plugin/docs/standards.md

 `watch:css`  | ✓        | Triggers a build when the Sass entry point changes (without banner comment).
 `watch:js`   |          | Triggers a build when the Browserify entry point changes (without banner comment or minification).
 `watch:test` |          | Triggers a build when the test entry point changes.
 `version`    |          | Includes `preversion` and `postversion` scripts.
-Bumps the package version and creates a distributable, Bower-friendly, tag.
+Bumps the package version and creates a tag.
+Special handling if Bower support is enabled!

 ## Coding Style